KadaintiVijayakumarYamini/depression-risk-prediction/README.md

 ## Project Overview

-The **Mental Health / Depression Risk Prediction** project aims to use Machine Learning to identify the likelihood of depression risk based on user-provided information.
+The **Mental Health/ Depression Risk Prediction** project aims to use Machine Learning to identify the likelihood of depression risk based on user-provided information.
 This project is created for educational purposes and is **not** intended to provide medical diagnosis or professional healthcare advice.

 ## Objective